TelNowEdge/freepbx-base/README.md

 ## Overview

 This FreepbxBase *bundle* provide an easy way to write FreePBX® modules like an MVC project.
-He works alone without any modification of FreePBX® core files.
+He works alone without any modification of FreePBX® core files except composer.json.

 FreepbxBase *bundle* use Symfony® components to improve security, accessibility and support.